-Lax parenting – without firm and consistent boundaries – opens the door to being challenged by your child at some point… or every point.
+Lax parenting – without firm and consistent boundaries – opens the door to being challenged by your child at some point… really every point.

 And we have the tendency be most lax when all is well and we’re having a stress-free day.
 Little things get overlooked over and over again.
 We’re afraid to make any adjustments so we don’t rock this peaceful boat we’re in.

 For example, you’re in the grocery store with your toddler and things are going great. #MomWin

 He asks if he can walk, and since you only had to run in for a couple things (another #MomWin) you let him walk.

 In a nano-second, he starts to touch things.
 He’s just touching and not knocking things over… so what’s the big deal you tell yourself.
 Deep down, you’re terrified to do anything to end this no-chaos bliss thing happening.
 So you don’t tell him to stop.

 But wait!!
 Here’s the kicker, he’s just mentally and physically recorded that it’s ok to touch stuff at the store.

 Fast forward to your next trip to the store when you need to grab a cart full of stuff (no #MomWin).
 To top it off, your son didn’t get a full nap today and you’re so exhausted you think you might need glasses.

 This time your son reaches out to grab and pull down every item he can get his hands on.
 You’re embarrassed, frustrated, and headed for a melt-down.

 The key to setting boundaries is making them consistent.
 In the Good Times AND in the Bad!
 They need to know what to expect EVERY single time.

 The Importance of Staying Consistent

 I use to be the Queen of the Threat.
 I’d rattle off statements like, “Do you want to go into Timeout?” or “Do you want a spanking?”